PavelKrivorotov/task_16_05_2024/README.md

 The results are nothing more than the average time of `10` requests for each test.
 It is also worth saying that tests for `Mashine` and `Docker` were carried out on various random samples containing `1,000,000` rows

+1) Why the time difference between `App time (ORM)` and `Explain analyse` different by 10 times?

+   **Answer: Since the `Query-1` finds about `40,000` records that satisfy the condition, it turns out that all of these records need to be sent over the network between the `Database` and `ORM`.
+This is where this difference comes from (overhead for data transfer between services)**